mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/chapter2/README.md

 ### Updating the environment template [ PLATFORM ADMIN ]

-Let's imagine that the platform administrator team has a new compliance requirement for VPC deployments that necessitates enabling `VPC flow log`.
+Let's imagine that the platform administrator team has a new compliance requirement for VPC deployments that necessitates enabling `VPC flow logs`.
 This was not enabled in the original environment templates.

-Open the CloudFormation template that represent the environment infrastructure and add the following YAML code right after the VPC and subnets definition:
+Open the CloudFormation template that defines the environment infrastructure and add the following YAML code right after the VPC and subnets definition:

 ```
   VPCFlowLog: